near/docs/docs/roles/developer/contracts/testing.md

 ---
-id: test-rust-contracts
+id: test-contracts
-title: Testing Rust contracts
+title: Testing contracts
-sidebar_label: Test Rust contracts
+sidebar_label: Testing contracts
 ---

 There are a couple of ways to test Rust smart contracts in NEAR.